 A bit put out, we headed on and thankfully, had no further bad experiences or rancid cocktails!
 We went elsewhere for one more round before heading back to the villa for dinner as we’d stockpiled all of our own food for the self-catering accommodation in Sun City.

 After dinner, we checked out one of the casinos, decorated black and gold with giant coloured poker chips from floor to ceiling in various corners of the room.

 We ordered drinks and sat at a table.
-I was hoping on gaining a bit beginners luck but with each bet I made, I lost.
+I was hoping on gaining a bit of beginners luck but with each bet I made, I lost.
 So much for that!
 Within an hour, my casino money was gone and I was not in a rush to lose any more!
-C on the other hand was having a whale of a time!
-At one point he was about 3k (ZAR) up!
-However, having decided not to quit while he was ahead, he eventually left even.

 I had always thought I was the type of person to try anything once until that was put in front of me.
 C & R on the other hand tucked straight in.

 After all that excitement, we returned to the villa for bed, where I quickly rummaged through the cupboards for a snack that I knew and trusted.